vlad-ds/programming-notes/python/pyspark.md

 # PySpark

+Spark is written in Scala but available in other languages.
+At the center of Spark is the Apache Spark Core.
+The rest of the libraries are built on top of it by accessing the RDD API.
+These libraries are: Spark SQL, MLlib Machine Learning, GraphX and Spark Streaming.

+Spark can be deployed in Local mode or in Cluster mode.
+Usually you start in Local for development and then move to Cluster for production.
+No code change is necessary in the transition from Local to Cluster.

 Spark works in cluster to split tasks and parallelize computations.
 The cluster is hosted on a remote machine called *master* that splits up the data.
 The master is connected to the other computers, which are *workers*.

+PySpark is the Python API for Spark.

 To create a connection you instantiate the `SparkContext` class.